|

 Calton prison to await execution and whilst in the condemned cell, was examined

 by a medical commission to see whether she was sane.
-They found her to be and she was duly hanged
+They concluded that she was legally

-the 11th of March, 1889.
-Reporters were not allowed to witness the
+a.m. on Monday, the 11th of March, 1889.
+Reporters were not allowed to witness

 staff.
 She was described as "calm in the extreme" before her death